Internal auditors generally use Sarbanes Oxley standards to cope with governance and risk management issues.

 The abbreviation for Sarbanes Oxley Act is SOX.
 In the United States, SOX is a federal law that aims to protect investors with the help of corporate disclosures that are mainly more accurate and reliable.

-Internal audits generally evaluate a company’s internal control, including accounting processes and corporate governance.
+Internal audits evaluate a company’s internal control, including accounting processes and corporate governance.
 It ensures compliance with regulations and laws.

 Comparison Table